vesterheim/vesterheim.github.io/about/news/2016/chris-johnson-luther-newsletter.md

 ---
 January 2016

-Chris Johnson, Vesterhiem President/CEO, is featured in the [Luther Alumi Magazine](https://www.luther.edu/magazine/?story_id=666331&issue_id=665653).
+Chris Johnson, Vesterhiem President/CEO, is featured in the [Luther Alumni Magazine](https://www.luther.edu/magazine/?story_id=666331&issue_id=665653).
 He shares some great information about his role as the museum looks forward to the 200th anniversary of Norwegian immigration in 2025.